Do I need to have a computer at Ouachita Baptist University?

 Mac OS X Mavericks (10.9+)

 - Antivirus software

 Most new PCs will come with an Antivirus program but will only include about 3 months of free updates after which you will have to renew your subscription.
-There are free antivirus programs available such as Microsoft Security Essentials, AVG, Avira, and Avast.
+There are free antivirus programs available such as Microsoft Security Essentials (windows 7 only), AVG, Avira, and Avast.

 A 3-4 year warranty is highly recommended.
 We also recommend enquiring on accidental damage plans such as dropping it on the floor.
 Apple offers various AppleCare Protection Plans.
 Other manufacturers offer similar plans.

 What about other operating systems?

 Computers with Linux and other operating systems usually can be configured to work with the OBU network.
 We don’t, however, provide support or documentation for these systems.

 What do I need to connect to the Internet?

 The OBU network will provide you with Internet access.
 To connect you’ll need a computer with WiFi.
 All residence halls and most academic buildings have wireless coverage.